Fitting Ideals of Projective Limits of Modules over Non-Noetherian Iwasawa Algebras: The ``Well-Structured'' Infinite Rank Case

-Next, we want to generalize Theorem \ref{theorem1} to the ``infinite rank'' case, i.e., the case where $\Gamma\cong\mathbb{Z}_p^{\aleph_0}$, where $\aleph_0$ is the cardinality of natural numbers.
-The technical difficulty in this case is that the profinite group ring $\mathbb{Z}_p\llbracket\Gamma\rrbracket$ is no longer Noetherian.
+The technical difficulty in this case is that the ring $R$ is no longer Noetherian and, as a consequence, its ideals may not be closed.
+For example, its maximal ideal is not finitely generated.
+Also, finitely generated $R$--modules may not be finitely presented, hence, although compact, they might not be Hausdorff.
 Note that in the arguments of the previous sections, the Noetherian property guarantees that all the emerging submodules are automatically finitely generated and hence compact and Hausdorff, so we may take projective limits without losing exactness of sequences.
 When Noetherianess fails, we need to pay extra attention to whether the modules involved are compact and Hausdorff or not.
-Thus, in this section, we first work with a ``nice'' special case, which we call ``well-structured''.
+Thus, in this section, we first work with a special type of projective systems, which we call ``well-structured''.
 In the next section, we make use of the results in this section to prove the most general result, which is the ultimate goal of this paper.